 Iconic to our first hotel guest, Marilyn’s fun-loving demeanor represents many years of joyful stays our guests have had at the Blue Horizon.
 When the Hotel opened, it was a moment of innovation as Vancouver’s first high-rise hotel opened its doors.
 Since then, our guests have evolved with us, remaining modern and never losing sight of the most important part of travel: having a good time.

-Click here to learn how you can win a 2 night stay + breakfast in our #MeetMarilyn contest!
+Click here to learn how you can enter a chance to win a 2 night stay + breakfast in our #MeetMarilyn contest!

 The Lost Lagoon is a landmark oasis in Stanley Park and home to an ecosystem of birds, plants, fish and a variety of other wildlife.
 This is a popular destination where locals and visitors escape the rush of the city – and to be honest, it is quite easy to find.
 Located at the West Georgia Street entrance of Stanley Park, one of Vancouver’s busiest routes, one may wonder: “What about this Lagoon is ‘lost?’”